 Position Exchange’s Re-Entrancy Loophole Explained

 Yet again, a re-entrancy loophole has been identified by the blockchain security team at Amber Group and independent researcher Rivaill , and reported to ImmuneFi.
-Since no further comments were made by the Position Exchange team after the loophole was fixed, we have decided to publish the details in this blog post.
+We outline the details of the loopholes in this blog post.

 0x00 Position Exchange